 - Salt and fresh cilantro leaves.

-For extra flavor, Feel free to add additional seasonings to the salsa such as dried oregano, thyme, cumin, worcestershire sauce, and ground black pepper.
+For extra flavor, Feel free to add additional seasonings to the salsa such as dried oregano, dried thyme, ground cumin, Worcestershire sauce, and ground black pepper.

 How to Make Salsa Ranchera